Help Center / Troubleshooting

 If all of your lights don’t work, also check the following:

-• Did you patch the universe to a DMX interface?
+• Is the universe patched to a DMX interface or network protocol?
 Choose Lightkey > Manage Fixtures… from the menu bar, then double-click a universe near the top:

 Screenshot

-• Verify Art-Net/sACN universe numbers.
-When using Art-Net or sACN, the interface must be set to the same universe number as Lightkey.
-See the documentation for your DMX interface on how to change the universe.
+• Art-Net or sACN: Does the universe match?
+When using Art-Net or sACN, the node must be set to the same universe number as Lightkey.
+See your node’s documentation on how to change the universe.

-Some Art-Net interfaces (e.g. DMXking eDMX) display universe numbers which are offset by one from Lightkey’s.
-Click here for more information.
+Note that some Art-Net nodes (e.g. DMXking eDMX) display universe numbers which are offset by one from Lightkey’s.

-If your fixtures still don’t respond: If you checked all of the above points, there’s most likely some hardware or electrical problem.
+If your fixtures still don’t respond: The next step is to look for errors on the hardware or electrical level.
 Possible causes include faulty or unsuitable DMX cables, a single faulty fixture in the DMX chain, or a defective DMX interface.

 • My lights don’t behave as expected